The Key to Preaching in a "Volatile, Uncertain, Complex, Ambiguous" World

 For that reason, we can nurture and offer hope in every sermon, every Sunday, in every circumstance.

-If we focus only on the volatility, uncertainty, complexity, and ambiguity of the world, our listeners may forget the Truth of grace, hope, and love accomplished by the cross.
-They may be tempted to lose heart and cease to usher in God's kingdom on earth as it is in heaven.
+If we focus only on the volatility, uncertainty, complexity, and ambiguity of the world, our listeners may forget the Truth of grace, hope, and love accomplished by Jesus on the cross.

 Finish your sermon by Friday.